 About a year ago, I discovered a group of excellent Disney treasuries celebrating Carl Barks and his amazing contribution to cartoon history.

-Surfing through one of my favorite online bookstores (The Bookdepository) - which is globally renowned for its free book postage around the world - I learned that several years ago Fantagraphics partnered with Disney to start issuing two multi-volume series based on Disney's most beloved comics assets.
+Surfing through one of my favorite online bookstores (the now defunct Bookdepository) - which was globally renowned for its free book postage around the world (taken over - and shuttered - by Amazon since I wrote this blog post originally) - I learned that several years ago Fantagraphics partnered with Disney to start issuing two multi-volume series based on Disney's most beloved comics assets.

 Well, that was enticing enough.